saieeshb/quartz/content/Genetics/Chapter 3/Transcription and RNA Processing.md

 	- mRNA - made at euchromatin
 	- tRNA - made at euchromatin
 	- rRNA - most of it is made in the nucleolus
+---
+# Flow of Genetic Information
 ![[Images/Pasted image 20221104194624.png]]

+- The